ricktu288/ray-optics/README.md

 ## Use as a Node Module

 The simulator can be used as a node module in your own project and integrated with other programming languages.
-The easiest way is to directly download the integration tools from [here](https://github.com/ricktu288/ray-optics/archive/refs/heads/dist-integrations.zip) and follow the instructions in the `README.md` file.
+The easiest way is to use the built [integration tools](https://github.com/ricktu288/ray-optics/tree/dist-integrations).
 You don't need to clone this repo and build anything, but you still need to have Node.js installed.

 For more advanced usage, the node module version of the simulator is built with the following command:
 ```bash